History of Washington, D.C.: Economic development

 The District of Columbia relied on Congress to support capital improvements and economic development initiatives.
 However, Congress lacked loyalty to the city's residents and was reluctant to provide support.
+In 1800, one congressman said Washington was "a city in ruins", disappointed at the city's crowded lodgings, dreary appearance, and the lack of amenities.
 Congress did provide funding for the Washington City Canal in 1809, after earlier private financing efforts were unsuccessful.
 Construction began in 1810 and the canal opened in late 1815, connecting the Anacostia River with Tiber Creek.

 Construction of the Chesapeake and Ohio Canal (C&O) began in Georgetown in 1828.
 Construction westward through Maryland proceeded slowly.
 The first section, from Georgetown to Seneca, Maryland, opened in 1831.
 In 1833 an extension was built from Georgetown eastward, connecting to the City Canal.
 The C&O reached Cumberland, Maryland in 1850, although by that time it was obsolete as the Baltimore and Ohio Railroad (B&O) had arrived in Cumberland in 1842.
 The canal had financial problems, and plans for further construction to reach the Ohio River were abandoned.